-SDHC anticipates HCV HAP unspent balance will be used to cover increased voucher costs due to utilization rate being greater than 100%; to cover program administration cost; to fund the acquisition, preservation, and renovation of affordable housing units in the City of San Diego; and to fund local non-traditional including homelessness programs costs.
+SDHC anticipates HCV HAP unspent balance will be used to cover increased voucher cost due to utilization rate being greater than 100%; to cover program administration cost; to fund local non-traditional including homelessness programs costs.

-Public Housing unspent fund balances are operating and replacement reserves related to SDHC regulatory agreement with the Department of Housing and Community Development, a public agency of the State of California, for public housing projects CA063000009 and CA063000010.
+For Public Housing unspent balance, \$1,475,856 out of \$1,719,394 is operating/replacement reserve related to SDHC regulatory agreement with the Dept. of Housing and Community Development, a public agency of the State of California, for public housing projects CA063000009 and CA063000010.

-- Unspent HAP funding should not include amounts recognized as Special Purpose Voucher reserves - HUD's approval of the MTW Plan does not extend to a PHA's planned usage of unspent funds amount entered as an agency's operating reserve.
-Such recording is to ensure agencies are actively monitoring unspent funding levels and usage(s) to ensure successful outcomes as per the short- and long-term goals detailed in the Plan

-LOCAL ASSET MANA AGEMENT PLAN Did the MTW PHA allocate costs within statute in the Plan Year?
+^{}HUD's approval of the MTW Plan does not extend to a PHA's planned usage of unspent funds amount entered as an agency's operating reserve.
+Such recording is to ensure agencies are actively monitoring unspent funding levels and usage(s) to ensure successful outcomes as per the short- and long-term goals detailed in the Plan term goals detailed in the Plan LOCAL ASSET MANAGEMENT PLAN Did the MTW PHA allocate costs within statute in the Plan Year?
 Yes Did the MTW PHA implement a local asset management plan (LAMP) in the Plan Year?
 No Did the MTW PHA provide a LAMP in the appendix?
-No

-If the MTW PHA has provided a LAMP in the appendix, please provide a brief update on implementation of the LAMP.
+No If the MTW PHA has provided a LAMP in the appendix, please provide a brief update on implementation of the LAMP.
 Please provide any actual changes (which must be detailed in an approved Annual MTW Plan/Plan amendment) or state that the MTW PHA did not make any changes in the Plan Year.

-RENTAL ASSISTANCE DEMONSTRATION (RAD) PARTICIPATION

-DESCRIPTION OF RAD PARTICIPATION

-The MTW PHA shall provide a brief description of its participation in RAD.
+N/A RENTAL ASSISTANCE DEMONSTR ATION (RAD) PARTICIPATION DESCRIPTION OF RA D PARTICIPATION The MTW PHA shall provide a brief description of its participation in RAD.
 This description must include the proposed and/or planned number of units to be converted under RAD, under which component the conversion(s) will occur, and approximate timing of major milestones.
 The MTW PHA should also give the planned/actual submission dates of all RAD Significant Amendments.
 Dates of any approved RAD Significant Amendments should also be provided.

-Rental Assistance Demonstration (RAD) Participation Description:
+Rental Assistance Demonstration (RAD) Participation Description: N/A submitted or describe any proposed changes from the prior RAD Significant Amendment?

-Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
-A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval.

-If the MTW PHA has provided RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment submitted or describe any proposed changes from the prior RAD Significant Amendment?
+If the MTW PHA has provided RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment